open-mpi/ompi/contrib/build-mca-comps-outside-of-tree/README.txt

 Example project contents
 ========================

-The "tcp2" component is a direct copy of the TCP BTL -- it has just been renamed so that it can be built separately and installed alongside the real TCP BTL component.
+The "tcp2" component is a direct copy of the TCP BTL as of January 2011 -- it has just been renamed so that it can be built separately and installed alongside the real TCP BTL component.

 Most of the mojo for both methods is handled in the example components' configure.ac, but the same techniques are applicable